-If you have been using seriously controlling (drug-like) products to keep your skin “under control” and you suddenly stop, what was suppressed will go “out of control.”
+If you have been using seriously controlling (drug-like) products to keep your skin “under control” and you suddenly stop, what was previously suppressed will go “out of control.”
 This is natural, of course.
-If you want to move to a supportive regimen, you will need to take it slow and wean yourself from controlling products (with your doctor’s guidance if it is a prescription) over a period of time, while nourishing your body in other ways.
-We have a few articles about this on our resources page and all of our Holistic Skin Care Specialists/Aestheticians are well versed in helping you with this.
+If you want to move to a supportive regimen, you will need to take it slow and wean yourself from controlling products (with your doctor’s guidance if it is a prescription) over a period of time while nourishing your body in other ways.

-The Supportive Skin Care Regimen is designed to give the skin what it needs, when it needs it and then allows the skin to do for itself what it naturally needs to do in order to be healthy.
-Being the Earth-science geek that I am, I equate the timing of the rituals to the timing of natural phenomena that we can look up into the sky and recognize.
+The Supportive Skincare Regimen is designed to give the skin what it needs, when it needs it, and then allows the skin to do for itself what it naturally needs to do in order to be healthy.
+At Brooklyn Herborium, we Wise-Women Herbalists equate the timing of the rituals to the timing of natural phenomena (AKA Earth Science) that we can look up into the sky and recognize.

 AM Regimen (Sun Cycle, Daily Regimen)

-In the morning we flush our skin with water.
+In the morning, we flush our skin with water.
 There are centuries-old accounts of a morning beauty ritual of women going down to the well or the river and cupping fresh water in their hands to wash their faces with.
 Or pressing a warm, damp towel over their forehead and eyes and pressing down the face and onto the neck.
 Seems right, right?
 Water flushes out water-based toxins, such as the metabolic wastes that our bodies naturally produce in the night and release through our skin.
-Any other type of cleansing would be too harsh for morning: Daily exfoliation would make the skin too thin and leave it susceptible to more environmental damage.
+Any other type of cleansing would be too harsh for the morning: Daily exfoliation would make the skin too thin and leave it susceptible to more environmental damage.
 Morning Oil cleansing would pull out too much oil and leave the skin open to malicious microbes and barrier damage.
-A daily cleaning with soap is harsh and unnecessary—especially when you just spent the night with your soft clean face on your soft clean pillow.
+Daily cleaning with soap is harsh and unnecessary—especially when you just spent the night with your soft, clean face on your soft, clean pillow.

 That doesn’t mean you always have to use only water—but it does mean that morning cleansing should be water-based almost all of the time (leaving a tiny, tiny bit of leeway for special occasions, of course).
 We love Facial Bathing and Herbal Compressions with Inner Strength Tea or one of our Stress Bump Teas.
 We also make a unique product called Dew Drops that you can add to a basin of water for Facial Bathing or with your compression towel.
 But just plain, pure water is completely acceptable as well.

 Following the water bath, we recommend Moisturizing.
-This is not because we need to return moisture that has been removed by cleansing and toning, but as a way to nourish the skin.
-Our products give it gentle guidance in the form of plant wisdom, plus appropriate minerals to help our bodies translate the messages from the plants, and to aid in the protection of our barrier from the harsh world we live in.
-This can be done with an all-in-one product such as our LOMAH Lotion, Edith Rose Cream, or any well-made moisturizer (with the understanding that any product that contains both oil and water must have emulsifiers and preservatives) or with our Moisture Duo, which keeps the oil and water separate until you emulsify them in the palm of your own hand.
+This is not because we need to return moisture that has been removed by cleansing and toning but as a way to nourish the skin.
+Our products give it gentle guidance in the form of plant wisdom, plus appropriate minerals to help our bodies translate the messages from the plants and to aid in the protection of our barrier from the harsh world we live in.
+This can be done with an all-in-one product such as our LOMAH Lotion, Edith Rose Cream, or any well-made moisturizer (One that has an appropriate balance of oil and water and doesn’t include drug-like ingredients) or with our Moisture Duo, which offers a chemical-free way of moisturizing because it a keeps the oil and water separate until you emulsify them in the palm of your own hand.